-Context at the beginning.
-The "punch-line" at the end.
+Put the context at the beginning and the "punch-line" at the end.
 The "punch-line" is the crucial, exciting scientific question, i.e. end the introduction section with a clear statement of the hypothesis to be tested.
 By the end of the introduction, your readers should be waiting with bated breath to find out how you've answered the question, and what your answer is.
 Don't give away the whole story.
-But no hard and fast rules.
+But there are no hard and fast rules.
 Sometimes a titillating preview of the result can be a good idea--the equivalent of a movie trailer.
+But a preview is already in the Abstract, and you may not need to repeat it.
 Again, consider the diversity of the audience.
 And whether you want to allow for the readers that will quit after the Introduction because they just wanted to get the gist anyway.